carlodev/SyntheticEddyMethod.jl/README.md

 - Shape function definition and Reynolds stress tensor sheet https://github.com/blackcata/SEM.git and the related paper 10.1016/j.ijheatmasstransfer.2019.02.061
 - For detailed description of the procedure https://nheri-simcenter.github.io/WE-UQ-Documentation/common/technical_manual/desktop/WEUQ/TinF.html
 - DFSEM: 10.1007/s10494-013-9488-2

+## Contributing
+It is a collaborative project open to contributions.
+You can:
+- Open a new issue
+- Contact the project administator
+- Open a PR with the contribution